AndreeaRaduAntimia/proiect_sql_LibrariaLibris/README.md

          ```sql
          select *from Comenzi order by DataComenzii desc Limit 2;
          ```
+         * Returns first the average price of all books and then it will return a list of names of authors who have at least one book with a price higher than the average price of all books in the database:
+         ```sql
+         select AVG(Pret) as PretMediu from Carti;

+         select Autori.Nume from Autori join Carti on Autori.ID = Carti.AutorID group by Autori.Nume having MAX(Carti.Pret) > (SELECT AVG(Pret) from Carti);
+         ```

          * Returns a list of books genres along with the sum total of the prices of all books belonging to each genre:
          ```sql
          select Gen.GenCarte, SUM(Carti.Pret) as SumaTotala from Carti inner join Gen on Carti.GenID = Gen.ID group by Gen.GenCarte;